chaoticgd/ccc/README.md

 ## License

-All the code is MIT licensed, with the exception of the code in the `src/demanglegnu` directory, which is taken from the GNU libiberty library and is licensed under the LGPL.
-This license is included in the form of the `DemanglerLicense.txt` file.
-A copy of the GNU GPL is also included in the form of the `DemanglerLicenseSupplementGPL.txt` file.
+The GNU demangler is used, which contains source files licensed under the GPL and the LGPL.
+RapidJSON is used under the MIT license.
+The GoogleTest library is used by the test suite under the 3-Clause BSD license.